JoeyChen-95/ECSE425_Project/FinalProject/README.md

 ### Run&Result
 1. Now we are ready to click the Run button, we can select Open EPwave to see all the waves.
 As we can see, all the tests work.
-2. We can also select down files to download all the files.
+2. We can also select download files to download all the files.